 June 19, 2021: Kathryn Sloat, harp, performed her signature “Moon and Stars” program of 20th- and 21st- century works under a tent on the lawn of Weatherwatch Farm.
+It was a glorious evening paired with glorious music!
 Works performed included those of Tournier, Salzedo, Debussy, Britten, Aspinall, Lizotte, Salazar, Schmidt, and Mancini.

 November 28-29, 2020: Gretchen Koehler and Daniel Kelly performed a virtual house concert celebrating the release of their new album “LIVE from Hill and Hollow.”
 There were three streams during Thanksgiving weekend.
 The house concert and CD feature traditional fiddle tunes as well as originals by both Gretchen and Daniel.